Known for its music, cuisine, and the ever-popular Mardi Gras parade, these New Orleans cocktails are just as bright and fun as The Big Easy itself.

 10. La Louisiane

-The rye whiskey is pretty straightforward, but the Absinthe, bitters, and benedictine add immense flavor!
+The rye whiskey is pretty straightforward, but the Absinthe, bitters, and Benedictine add immense flavor!

-With just three ingredients, it’s a straightforward drink to make.
+That said, with just three ingredients, it’s a straightforward drink to make.

 12. Absinthe Frappe